-- > shorts/skirts need to provide full coverage and show no undergarments - > tops or shirts should not have a low neckline, open backs or spaghetti straps, or cause distraction for others - > undergarments, which include bra straps, boxer shorts and/or underwear (thongs), must not be visible - ➤ blankets are not allowed - > winter coats must be stored in lockers
+- > shorts/skirts/tops need to provide full coverage and show no undergarments

+- blankets are not allowed

+- ➤ winter coats must be stored in lockers

 Students who violate any of the above listed guidelines will be required to change into clothing that meets the guidelines.
 Students will remain in the office until they make the appropriate change.
 Further consequences may result based on how the student accepts responsibility.
 Repeat violations will result in additional consequences; including notifying parents/guardians.